-K5 IaaS provides a function to manage the privileges for using the K5 resources.
+laaS provides a function to manage the privileges for using the resources.

-11.1.1 Information to Know in Advance
+12.1.1 Information to Know in Advance

 This section explains the concepts provided by the user management functions.

-With K5 laaS, the contractor user creates other users, and each user uses their created user name to log in to the system in order to access the services.
+With laaS, the contractor user creates other users, and each user uses their created user name to log in to the system in order to access the services.
 The users shown in the following figure must be created in order to create and use virtual resources:

-Figure 51: Relationship Concepts Provided by the User Management Functions
+Figure 54: Relationship Concepts Provided by the User Management Functions